chpc-tech-eval/scc/tutorial4/README.md

             ssh ${SSH_USER}@${SSH_HOST} "cd ~/ansible && ansible-playbook playbooks/${PLAYBOOK_FILE} --extra-vars "target_host="${INSTANCE_IP}" || { echo "Ansible playbook failed"; exit 1; }

 ```
-Add these 2 new files into your repo.
+Add create these 2 new files and push it to your repo.

 `fix_apt.sh` you can delete this file if you are not using ubuntu or are using a newer version that doesnt use mantic